 44.3.2304 PROCEDURES FOR ABSENTEE AND MAIL BALLOT VOTING - DETERMINING THE SUFFICIENCY OF IDENTIFICATION OF PROVISIONALLY REGISTERED ELECTORS

-(1) After completion of the signature verification procedures in 13-13-241 or 13-19-309, MCA, as applicable, the election administrator shall determine prior to an election whether a provisionally registered absentee or mail ballot elector has provided sufficient identification defined in ARM 44.3.2302 or eligibility information to allow a ballot to be counted:
+(1) After completion of the signature verification procedures in 13-13-241 or 13-19-309, MCA, as applicable, the election administrator shall determine prior to an election whether a provisionally registered absentee or mail ballot elector has enclosed in the outer signature envelope, together with the voted ballot in the secrecy envelope, sufficient identification as defined in ARM 44.3.2302 to allow the ballot to be counted.

-(a) If the identification or eligibility information is insufficient, an election official or election worker shall follow procedures described in 13-13-241, MCA, and these rules to allow a provisionally registered absentee or mail ballot elector who failed to provide proper identifying information in the signature envelope to verify eligibility to vote:
+(a) If the identification enclosed in the outer signature envelope is insufficient, an election official or election worker shall follow procedures described in 13-13-241, MCA, and these rules to allow a provisionally registered absentee or mail ballot elector who failed to provide proper identifying information in the outer signature envelope to verify eligibility to vote:

-(ii) an election official or election worker shall notify the absentee or mail ballot elector by mail or by the most expedient method available that the elector's identification or eligibility information was insufficient and that the elector's ballot will be treated as a provisional ballot until the elector provides sufficient information under 13-13-114, MCA;
+(ii) an election official or election worker shall notify the absentee or mail ballot elector by mail or by the most expedient method available that the elector's identification was insufficient and that the elector's ballot will be treated as a provisional ballot until the elector provides sufficient identification under ARM 44.3.2302;

-(iii) if the elector is notified by mail, an election official or election worker shall provide a self-addressed signature envelope along with a description in the form prescribed by the secretary of state of the information necessary for the absentee or mail ballot elector to reclassify the provisional ballot as a regular ballot; and
+(iii) if the elector is notified by mail, an election official or election worker shall provide a self-addressed signature envelope along with a description in the form prescribed by the Secretary of State of the identification necessary for the absentee or mail ballot elector to reclassify the provisional ballot as a regular ballot; and

-(b) Upon receipt of eligibility information or of one of the forms of required identification defined in ARM 44.3.2302, if the identification form is verified through a voter verification process or another form of identification provided in ARM 44.3.2302 is sufficient:
+(b) Upon receipt of one of the forms of required identification defined in ARM 44.3.2302, if the identification provided is verified through a voter verification process or another form of identification provided in ARM 44.3.2302 is sufficient:

-(i) an election official or election worker shall mark on the absentee or mail ballot signature envelope that sufficient eligibility information or identification was provided by the elector; and
+(i) an election official or election worker shall mark on the absentee or mail ballot signature envelope that sufficient identification was provided by the elector; and

 (ii) the county election administrator or designee shall register the elector as a legally registered elector.